Norman & Edna Freehling Professor of Anthropology and of Social Sciences in the College

 An Early Nineteenth Century Afro-Cuban Visionary Artist: José Antonio Aponte and his "libro de pinturas." (with Jorge Pavez Ojeda, Ada Ferrer, and Linda Rodriguez.)
 A critically annotated edition of the 1812 trial records.
 In preparation.

-(w/ Paul C. Johnson) Afro-Latin American Religions In George Reid Andrews and Alejandro de la Fuente, eds., Cambridge Handbook of Afro-Latin American Studies (Forthcoming).
+(with Paul C. Johnson) Afro-Latin American Religions In George Reid Andrews and Alejandro de la Fuente, eds., Cambridge Handbook of Afro-Latin American Studies.

 Translator's Introduction.
 In G. Da Coll, ed., The Mythology in Our Own Language: Remarks on Frazer's Golden Bough.
-University of Chicago Press (Forthcoming).
+University of Chicago Press.

 (w/ Charles Stewart) Towards an Anthropology of History.
 HAU: Journal of Ethnographic Theory 16(1): 207-36.